ttu/dotnet-fake-json-server/README.md

 Allow: GET, POST, OPTIONS
 ```

-### Eager data reload
+#### Eager data reload

-By default DataStore updates internal data on every query by reading data from the JSON file.
+By default DataStore updates it's internal data on every request by reading the data from the JSON file.

 `EagerDataReload` can be configured from `appsettings.json`.